IdealisticAI/Documentation/README.md

 > description

 ## Preferred Language
 ##### You do not need to set your preferred language.
-Our software will always attempt to follow the last language you used when chatting with it.
+BigManage will always attempt to follow the last language you used when chatting with it.

 ## Voice Replies
 ##### brief description